plone/heroku-buildpack-plone/Readme.md

 2. Add your package's specific configuration to the ``heroku.cfg`` file.
 3. For a demo installation we want the DB to reset every once in a while, so visitors get a fresh install of Plone + your package, without content that other visitors created.
 This means, we want to go back to using ``Data.fs`` filestorage DB that will get removed every time the dyno running your demo is restarted.
 To go back to filestorage DB, just remove the ``rel-storage`` section from your ``heroku.cfg`` file.
 4. Instruct the buildpack to use the ``heroku.cfg`` instead of ``buildout.cfg``: ``$ heroku config:add BUILDOUT_CFG=heroku.cfg``
-5. Follow instructions in the `Usage` section of this README.
+5. Follow instructions in the `Usage` section of this README to deploy Plone, along with your package, to Heroku.
+6. Optionally, extend the ``heroku.cfg`` with support for [creating a pre-populated Plone site instance with buildout](https://pypi.python.org/pypi/collective.recipe.plonesite).

+If you get stuck, see how it's done in [collective.cover](https://github.com/collective/collective.cover/blob/master/heroku.cfg).

 Migrating an existing Plone site to Heroku
 ------------------------------------------